joefg/joefg/README.md

 <h1 align="center">joefg</h1>

-Joe is a [GIS](https://en.wikipedia.org/wiki/Geographic_information_system) developer by occupation, currently working in the net-zero business.
+Joe is a [GIS](https://en.wikipedia.org/wiki/Geographic_information_system) developer by occupation, currently working in the decarbonisation business.
 Prior to that, he worked in the energy infrastructure business.
 He keeps a blog at [joefg.github.io](https://joefg.github.io).